Maurone7/NTA/README.md

 - **Resize the sidebar**: drag the thin handle between the sidebar and main content to adjust the workspace width (your preference is automatically saved).
 - **Resize the panes** by dragging the vertical divider (or focus it and use the arrow keys for keyboard control).
 - **Collect related ideas** by dropping `#hashtags` anywhere in your Markdown; the sidebar’s Hashtags panel groups them so you can focus on every matching note at once (use Clear to reset the filter).
-- **Auto-save** happens on every keystroke, so there's no Save button.
+- **Auto-save** You can set the app to autosave every specified amount of time, or turn it off and save it only when you want to